adhipg/datascience-cleaning-data-project/CodeBook.md

 These three files were merged to form a single trainingData set.
 ActivityId was added as `activityId` and SubjectId was added as `subjectId`.
+The same steps were done to get the data for the test set.

 ### 2. Combine training and test datasets